Eventador/eventador.github.io/_documentation/getting_started_guide.md

 To login to the database and query the sample view and create more continuous views:

 - Download the PipelineDB client [here](https://www.pipelinedb.com/download).
 - Connect to the database using psql with your username, database.
-The login information, and hostname is available in the Eventador [Console](http://console.eventador.io/pipelines), select the pipeline then connections.
+The login information, and hostname is available in the Eventador [Console](http://console.eventador.io/stacks), select the stack to view the stack details complete with connection information.
-- By convention, the database username is your login username, and the database_name is username_pipelinename.

 ```bash
 psql -U <username> -h <hostname> -p 9000 <database_name>